quilime/organelle-monome/README.md

 Press AUX to start installation.

 After installation, plug in a Monome Grid to the Organelle or a connected USB Hub.
 The display should notify you if it is connected and active.
 Unplug the grid and it should display that it's disconnected.
-When the grid is active, pressing a key will light it up.
+When the grid is active, pressing a key will light it up and a sound will be heard.

 ## Patches